IDPF/archive-widgets/CommunicationAPI/API_thoughts.md

 Broadcast direction
 ------------

-broadcast is always full chain up the line, so if a message is published, it pushes through to the parent window that contains it.
-If a message is published by the parent, then it passes through to the subscribing child, which re-publishes to it's own children subscribers
+broadcast to all subscribers, regardless of direction

-parent publish  --> child --> child
+parent --> child --> grandchild

+grandchild --> child --> other grandchild
-child publish --> parent --> parent
+					 --> parent